neha06-git/MVC-Framework/README.md

 ## Contact Management System

-Create a set of APIs using Node(Express) + MongoDB(mongoose) which should implement the following features.
-Authentication module using jwt
+* Create a set of APIs using Node(Express) + MongoDB(mongoose) which should implement the following features.
+* * Authentication module using JWT

-Using CRUD application.
+* * Using CRUD application.